 Stick to these easy guidelines and you’ll be able to focus exclusively on creating video content…instead of negotiating with federal air enforcement officers.

 Once you’ve cleared the initial legal barriers of professional drone ownership and usage, you might think you can just leap into filming.
-Well hold your horses; pulling off an efficient drone shoot takes just as much prep work as any other kind – and in some ways even more.
+Well, hold your horses; pulling off an efficient drone shoot takes just as much prep work as any other kind, and in some ways, even more.
 After all, while the weather is always a consideration for outdoor shoots, how often do you usually worry about your camera being struck by lighting mid-take?
 That’s why, days before you get on location, double-check the weather forecast.
 Conditions like rain and wind can frustrate even top of the line gimbal stabilizer and spoil your footage.

 Weather isn’t the only factor to fold into your pre-production schedule.
 Drones bring a whole host of singular factors to your shoot that must be taken into account.
 Perhaps the most prominent of these is flight time; most commercial drones can only stay up in the air for a few minutes before they have to land and be re-charged, so make sure to invest one with batteries that fit your filming needs.
 Click here to see just a few commercial drones that max out closer to half an hour, and accordingly, might be better for a professional content shoot.

-Beyond that, all the other classic pre-production elements of video content marketing still apply with a drone.
+Beyond that, all the other classic pre-production elements of professional video production still apply with a drone.
 Keep a tight schedule, know your shots in advance, and make sure that you have a permit to avoid being shut down.
 A drone may seem unobtrusive compared to a traditional camera set-up, but that doesn’t mean your brand can slack on the little details that make a film shoot function smoothly.

 With pre-production done, it’s time to start filming with your drone.
 Like with pre-pro, almost all the established principles of shooting still apply: The rule of thirds, backlighting, etc. But there are also a lot of new of shots and maneuvers that you can pull-off with a drone that would be next to impossible with a grounded camera – mastering these drone techniques are what will help separate your video content from the pack.